rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/rkhunter.md

 !!! warning

     Modification of _any_ configuration file in Linux carries risk.
-Before altering **any** configuration file in Linux, it is recomended to create a backup of the _original_ configuration file, in the event that you must revert to the original configuration.
+Before altering **any** configuration file in Linux, creating a backup of the _original_ file is recommended.

 To change the configuration file, run: